 - Install a Pinterest plug-in on Google Chrome.
 This allows you to "pin" anything you find around the internet, regardless if the site has Pinterest functionality enabled.

 - Try out a meal planning service that does all the work for you.
-For a small fee, I can provide weekly plans that are curated by registered dietitians and highly customizable.
-You can drag and drop recipes to meet your needs, scale the number of servings to suit your family and generate a printable grocery list.
-If this sounds like something you want to test out, you can sign up for a free 7-day trial before committing to a full month.
+For a small fee, I can provide weekly plans that include super fresh and flavorful meal ideas curated by registered dietitians.
+You will also soon be able to drag and drop recipes to meet your needs, scale the number of servings to suit your family and generate a printable grocery list.
+If this sounds like something you want to test out, you can sign up for a free 3-day trial before committing to a full month.

 Make a List